The World Knowledge Corps

 necessary service for free to those in developing countries, e.g., Cambodia, where there is a lack of proper medical services

 for patients who suffer from many different diseases and/or symptoms.

 Maekyung Media Group and the Korea Mecenat Association award corporations and businessmen who have contributed to the

 balanced development of the Korean economy, culture, and art.

 MOU with the Korean Red Cross

 Maekyung Media Group together with the Korean Red Cross is working on ‘the Red Cross Honors Club (RCHC) Campaign’.

-It is to promote donation and philanthropy by the rich and to encourage practicing ‘noblesse oblige’, spreading
+It promotes donation and philanthropy by the rich and encourages practicing ‘noblesse oblige’, spreading

 the culture of sharing in Korea.